203: Jungle Goddess

 Look, a tiger! –What, in Africa? –Shhh!

-A paraphrased line from a scene in the 1983 film Monty Python’s The Meaning of Life, wherein a British soldier has clearly had his leg eaten off by a wild animal.
+Riffing on a scene in the 1983 film Monty Python’s The Meaning of Life, in which a British soldier has clearly had his leg eaten off by a wild animal.
 (Tigers, in case you didn’t know, are not native to Africa; they were once found all over Asia, from Turkey to China to Russia to India, although habitat destruction and poaching have drastically reduced their population and their range.)

 “How far away do you think the wreckage is?”
 That’s rather personal.